England & Wales

 whom you nourish and endow with life

-through the food of your Word
+through the food of your Word and heavenly Sacrament,

 may so benefit from your beloved Son's great gifts